terraform-iaac/terraform-kubernetes-monitoring/README.md

 # Prometheus + Alertmanager + Grafana
-## Modules design to work with NFS
+## Modules design to work with NFS.
+Please add monitoring folder on nfs, or redefine path_nfs variable
 ### Note: If you want to see nginx-ingress-conroller metrics in grafana, please add next set to nginx-ingress-controller:
     {
       name = "controller.metrics.enabled"